MicrosoftDocs/power-automate-docs/articles/flic-button-flows.md

 - Downloaded Flic's [Android](https://play.google.com/store/apps/details?id=io.flic.app) or [iOS](https://itunes.apple.com/us/app/flic-app/id977593793?ls=1&mt=8) mobile app, and used it to pair one or more Flics.

-## Configure Flic button properties
+## Configure Flic properties

-Configure all Flic properties by using Flic's mobile app for [Android](https://play.google.com/store/apps/details?id=io.flic.app) or [iOS](https://itunes.apple.com/us/app/flic-app/id977593793?ls=1&mt=8) before you create your flow.

-You can program Flic for clicks, double-clicks, and hold.
+You can program Flic for a single push, double-pushes, and hold (long press).
 This screenshot shows a sample of what your Flic configuration process might be like:

 ![configure Flics](./media/flic-button-flows/configure-flic-actions.png)

-Ater you've configured the properties for a Flic button, you can access your registered Flics when you sign into the Flic service through [Microsoft Flow](https://flow.microsoft.com).
+Ater you've configured the properties for a Flic, you can access your registered Flics by signing into the Flic service through [Microsoft Flow](https://flow.microsoft.com).

-## Create a flow that uses Flic buttons
+## Create a flow that's triggered by a Flic

-In this walkthrough, we use a Flic to track the amount of time a consultant spends at each client.
+In this walkthrough, we use a Flic to run a flow that records the amount of time a consultant spends at each client.
 The consultant pushes the button when she arrives, and then pushes it again, when she leaves a client.
 Each push of the button starts a run of the flow to which it's connected.
-The flow then saves the time information in Google Sheets, and then sends a push notification that contains details about the flow run.
+The flow saves the time information in Google Sheets, and then sends a push notification that contains details about the flow run.

 Now that you've paired and configured your Flic, let's get started creating our flow.